 Opting to drive to the Alps is a great way of making the holiday start the moment you leave your front door.
 Combining a road trip part with your ski holiday can add to the fun and reduce the overall cost!
 But, as with any holiday, it's good to be prepared; in this case to know what to take and the best rest spots.

 We asked our clients and Facebook followers, as well as our ski experts for their tips on driving to the Alps from the UK.
-Straight from those who've done the journey, here is advice on what to pack, itinerary suggestions and tips on travelling with children, and some of our suggestions for the shortest drive resorts!
+Straight from those who've done the journey, here is advice on routes to take, what to pack, itinerary suggestions, tips on travelling with children, and some of our suggestions for the shortest drive resorts!

 Packing for a Road Trip to the Alps

-"Definitely suitable car insurance and European breakdown, you also need a spare bulb kit for your car, 2 alcohol breathalysers per car and high-viz jackets per person in the car and your triangle.
-We have a toll tag which is great.
+"Definitely suitable car insurance and European breakdown, you might also need a spare bulb kit for your car, high-viz jackets per person in the car and your warning triangle.
+We have a toll tag too, which is great.
 You also need vignette now for your car and emissions.
 We take photocopies of insurance and log book too."
 Fee P

 "Make sure you take a charger that has at least 2 USB sockets that fits in the cigarette lighter or 12v socket, make sure the USB cables reach from the front of the car to the back seats.
 Head torches are great for those in the back seats that want to read when it gets dark."
 Tommy T